KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FroelingConnect by eckonator](https://github.com/eckonator/MMM-FroelingConnect)

-1. Typo: Found `Magic Mirror` in file `MMM-FroelingConnect.js`: Replace it with `MagicMirror²`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.
-5. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-7. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-fronius by peteyjaym](https://github.com/peteyjaym/MMM-fronius)